sfroonjian/Leaflet-Earthquakes-Fault-Lines/README.md

 ### Purpose of this analysis:
-The purpose of this project is to creates a tool that will allow people to visualize the United States Geological Survey's (USGS) earthquake data.
-They collect a massive amount of data from all over the world each day, and this app will probide a meaningful way of displaying it to educate the public on issues facing our planet.
-Specifically, it will provide maps that display plate boundaries and information on recent earthquakes, so people can visualize where earthquakes are most likely to occur.
+The purpose of this project is to create a tool that will allow people to visualize the United States Geological Survey's (USGS) earthquake data.
+They collect a massive amount of data from all over the world each day, and this app provides a meaningful way of displaying it to educate the public on issues facing our planet.
+Specifically, it provides maps that display fault lines and information on recent earthquakes, so people can visualize where earthquakes are most likely to occur.

 ---